 Let’s understand ConfigMgr Scenario Health Checks in this post.
 With the 2010 version of SCCM, the health check of some specific scenarios can be performed from the console.
 This mostly helps to monitor the health of end-to-end scenarios.
-Let’s take a look into the tasks included in each supported scenario checks.
+Let’s take a look at the tasks included in each supported scenario check.

 I’m sure there will be a lot of health scenario health check items coming down in this section of monitoring for the future versions of Configuration Manager.
 I think this feature would be more helpful with Tenant Attach scenarios.

 Let’s learn more about Scenario Health options got introduced in the 2010 version of SCCM.
 Configuration Manager monitors the health for the following two scenarios:

 - SQL Server Service Broker: Many of the core subsystems in Configuration Manager use the service broker.

 - Client action health: Monitor the health of the fast channel used for client actions.

 To launch ConfigMgr Scenario Health, the admin needs to have a Full administrator role with scope to the top-level site.

 You can navigate to scenario health from \Monitoring\Overview\Scenario Health.

 Actions Available for Scenario Health